CharlottaG/Together-Cycling/README.md

 # Welcome

-Together Cycling is a site for cyclist to come together for peleton rides in the Stockholm area.
-The site provides information on scheduled rides as well as maps to rides for those who just want inspiration for their next ride.
 ***Add image of LP

+## Purpose and target audience
+The Together Cycling website is an online space designed to unite cyclists in the Stockholm (Sweden) area, offering a resource for peleton rides.
+This site aims to serve the specific needs of individual cyclists who may not be affiliated with any particular cycling club.

+The primary objective is to provide regularly updated group training opportunities/peleton rides in the Stockholm area with different starting points and focus.
+It is a centralized location where you can discover upcoming rides with information on date, time and rides specifics.
+In addition to this, the aim is alos to provide a sorce of inspiration with a collection of curated maps offering rides suggestions for individual solo rides.

-## User stories
+### User stories
- - As the organizer I want to start a community of riders to share experiences and have fun together.
+ - As the organizer, I want to establish a cycling community where riders can connect, share their cycling experiences and enjoy group rides together.

- - As an experienced cyclist I want information on upcoming peleton rides so I can join and get the training I need.
+ - As an experienced cyclist, I need easily accessible information on upcoming peleton rides in my area, which will enable me join rides that suit my training goals and skill level.

- - As an experienced cyclist I'm looking for inspiration on new rides to stay motivated and challenge myself.
+ - As an experienced cyclist, I seek an online source that provides a variety of inspiring routes and rides that help me stay motivated and continously challenge myself.

- - As a “new to peleton”-cyclist I want to learn how to ride in a
+ - As a cyclist new to peleton riding, I'm eager to learn the ropes of riding in a group and need resources and guidance that
-   peleton so I can join safely and with confident.
+   help me ride safely and with confidently in a peleton.

- - As a cyclist thinking of joining I want to know who is behind this
+ - As a prospective member considering joining the group, I want to learn more about the individuals behind this
-   group so I can evaluate if it is something I’m interested in.
+   cycling community.
+Understanding their vision will help me evaluate if it aligns with my interests.

 ## Design

 ### Colors & Typography
 #### Color scheme
 Used <http://colormind.io/bootstrap/> to find matching colors to add to the blue and yellow tones already decided on.